omriBernstein/farse/readme.md

 <Function>
 ```

 Takes an object representing a parsed function (e.g. the result of `farse`ing a function) and returns a function that is not only a behavioral copy of the original, but also shares its `.name`.
-Furthermore if the original was an arrow function, the clone will also be an arrow function. **NOTE: Employ caution with this method because it utilizes `eval`.**
+Furthermore if the original was an arrow function, the clone will also be an arrow function.

 # Similar libraries